Goffs Academy

+History

+Building on the site started in 1964 as a development of Goffs Grammar School.

 Houses

 Goffs Academy consisted of six houses, each named after an influential person from history: Brontë, Churchill, Columbus, Curie, Mandela and Monet.
-The original house names that existed during the Dr Hadley administration were Davies, represented in yellow, Trayhern in purple, Booker house in green and Morgan in red.
+The original house names that existed during the Dr Hadley administration were Davies, represented in yellow, Trayhern in blue, Booker house in green and Morgan in red.
 These houses would compete in inter-house sports and enterprise competitions, and tutorial form and registration sessions would be organised in mixed year groups under each house.
 However, changes introduced in 2009 have taken emphasis off of the house structure – form lessons now occur in year groups, and many inter-house championships have not been reformed to fit the new system.
 The six-house structure was introduced in 2002; the original house structure consisted of four houses: Davies, Booker, Morgan and Trayhern.
 House events often took place including charitable activities towards each house's chosen charity.
 In 2014 the houses were renamed from Holmes, Pratchett, Branson and Westwood, to Hawk, Phoenix, Falcon and Eagle.
 Inter-house championships and competitions are being re-introduced within this system to reinvigorate community spirit in the school.

-At the end of each year, awards are given to the house with the best achievement, best performance in the weekly quiz, and best attendance level.
-There is also an overall "best house" award.